snyk/code-client-go/CONTRIBUTING.md

 These tests use `pact` and the name of each test should start with `TestPact`.
 The contracts end up in [https://snyk-dev.pactflow.io/](https://snyk-dev.pactflow.io/).

-If writing contract tests, use the test implementations in [./internal/util/testutil](./internal/util/testutil) and make sure that at the top of each file is the following line `//go:build CONTRACT`.
+If writing contract tests, use the test implementations in [./internal/util/testutil](./internal/util/testutil) and make sure that at the top of each file is the following line `//go:build contract`.

-These tests are used then in the CI/CD as a gate for the PR.
+These tests are used then in the CI/CD as a gate for the PR and for the release process in `main`.

 ### Smoke tests